Charles R. Drew: Blood for Britain

-Drew went to New York City as the medical director of the United States' Blood for Britain project.
+Drew went to New York City as the medical director of the United States' Blood for Britain project, a project to aid British soldiers and civilians by giving U.S. blood to the United Kingdom.
 It was here that Drew helped set the standard for other hospitals donating blood plasma to Britain by ensuring clean transfusions along with proper aseptic technique to ensure viable plasma dispersals were sent to Britain.
-The Blood for Britain project was a project to aid British soldiers and civilians by giving U.S. blood to the United Kingdom.

 Drew created a central location for the blood collection process where donors could go to give blood.
 He made sure all blood plasma was tested before it was shipped out.
 He ensured that only skilled personnel handled blood plasma to avoid the possibility of contamination.
 The Blood for Britain program operated successfully for five months, with total collections of almost 15,000 people donating blood, and with over 5,500 vials of blood plasma.
-As a result, the Blood Transfusion Betterment Association applauded Drew for his work.

 American Red Cross Blood Bank

 Drew's work led to his appointment as director of the first American Red Cross Blood Bank in February 1941.
 He also invented what would be later known as bloodmobiles, mobile donation stations that could collect the blood and refrigerate it; this allowed for greater mobility in terms of transportation and increased prospective donations.
-The blood bank supplied blood to the U.S. Army and Navy, who initially rejected the blood of African-Americans and later accepted it only if it were stored separately from that of Whites.
+The blood bank supplied blood to the U.S. Army and Navy, who initially rejected the blood of African-Americans and later accepted it only if it were stored separately from that of white people.
 Drew objected to the exclusion of African-Americans' blood from plasma-supply networks, and in 1942 he resigned in protest.

 Academic achievements

-In 1941, Drew's distinction in his profession was recognized when he became the first African-American surgeon selected to serve as an examiner on the American Board of Surgery.
+In 1942, Drew became the first African-American surgeon selected to serve as an examiner on the American Board of Surgery.

 Drew had a lengthy research and teaching career, returning to Freedman's Hospital and Howard University as a surgeon and professor of medicine in 1942.
-He was awarded the Spingarn Medal by the NAACP in 1944 for his work on the British and American projects.
-He was given an honorary doctor of science degree, first by Virginia State College in 1945 then by Amherst in 1947.
+He was awarded the Spingarn Medal by the NAACP in 1944 for his work.
+He was given honorary doctor of science degrees by Virginia State College in 1945 and by Amherst College in 1947.